wwwwwwari/wwwwwwari.github.io/README.md

 ## Licenses

 Social media SVG icons from Arcticons are licensed CC BY-SA 4.0.
+Arcticons Sans font is under SIL OFL 1.1.
 Any other files are licensed MIT.

 ## Credits